HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 ### Release Demonstration and Retrospective

 ***At Release Completion***.
-The Release Shepherd MUST schedule and faciliate a Release Demonstration and Retrospective meeting with the DCP Community and Oversight.
+The Release Shepherd MUST schedule and faciliate a Release Demonstration and Retrospective meeting with the DCP Community and the Oversight Committee.

 The intent of the meeting is to demonstrate the Release deliverables as documented in the Roadmap Objectives, to share learnings, and identify opportunities to improve the planning process for future Releases.

 ### Acceptance Criteria

 This process will be under continuous community introspection and improvement through Retrospectives.
-If the process fails to deliver product increments with high confidence after three quarters with an annual Roadmap, then more radical alternatives SHOULD be pursued that satisfy the requirements from Oversight.
+If the process fails to deliver product increments with high confidence after three quarters with an annual Roadmap, then more radical alternatives SHOULD be pursued that satisfy the requirements from the Oversight Committee.
 We SHOULD also assess whether ZenHub is meeting our needs for a common project management application.

 ### Unresolved Questions